-1 manager as well as a member of the UNA, and therefore the agency authority is not "solely by 2 reason of being a member."
-Under agency law, a member might have actual authority to bind 3 the UNA or might have apparent authority to bind the UNA because of the member's established 4 course of dealing with third parties or under an estoppel theory.
-Again, the member's agency 5 authority to bind is not solely because of the member's status as a member.
-6 7 2.
-A UNA might be directly or vicariously liable for actions of a member under general 8 law other than agency law.
-For example, under the doctrine of respondeat superior, a UNA 9 might be liable for the tortious conduct of a member who is found to be acting as a servant of the 10 UNA at the time of the tortious conduct or for negligently supervising a member who is acting on behalf of the UNA.
+1 2 authority to bind is not solely because of the member's status as a member.
+3 4 5 6 7 8 2.
+A UNA might be directly or vicariously liable for actions of a member under general law other than agency law.
+For example, under the doctrine of respondent superior, a UNA might be liable for the tortious conduct of a member who is found to be acting as a servant of the UNA at the time of the tortious conduct or for negligently supervising a member who is acting on behalf of the UNA.
 See Section 8.
-11 12 13 Derivation: Principle #27 and ULLCA (2006) §301.
-14 15 SECTION 16.
-MEMBERS' RIGHTS.
-Except as otherwise provided in the governing 16 principles of an unincorporated nonprofit association, the following matters require the approval 17 of its members: 18 (1) admit, suspend, dismiss, or expel members; 19 (2) select and dismiss managers; 20 (3) adopt, amend or [repeal] governing principles; 21 (4) sell, lease, exchange, or otherwise dispose of all, or substantially all, of the 22 association's property, with or without the association's goodwill, outside the ordinary course of 23 its activities; 24 (5) a dissolution under Section [28] or a merger under Section [30]; (6) undertake any other act outside the ordinary course of the association's activities; 25 26 (7) determine the policy and purposes of the association; and 27 (8) do any other act or right requiring action by members permitted by the association's 28 governing principles.
-29 Comment 30 31 1.
+9 10 Derivation: Principle #27 and ULLCA (2006) §301.
+11 SECTION 16.
+APPROVAL BY MEMBERS.
+Except as otherwise provided in the 12 governing principles, an unincorporated nonprofit association must have the approval of its 13 members to: 14 (1) admit, suspend, dismiss, or expel a member; 15 (2) select and dismiss a manager; 16 (3) adopt, amend, or repeal the governing principles; 17 (4) sell, lease, exchange, or otherwise dispose of all, or substantially all, of the 18 association's property, with or without the association's goodwill, outside the ordinary course of 19 its activities; 20 (5) dissolve under Section 28 or merge under Section 30; 21 (6) undertake any other act outside the ordinary course of the association's activities; 22 (7) determine the policy and purposes of the association; or 23 (8) do any other act or exercise a right requiring action by members permitted by the 24 governing principles.
+25 Comment 26 27 28 29 30 1.
 Sections 16-26 deal with governance issues and are often referred to as internal affairs rules.
 They establish the default rules governing the relation of the members and managers to each other and to the UNA.
 Liability to third parties is covered by other provisions of this act.
-See Sections 8, 9 and 16.
+See Section 8.
 The internal affairs rules in Sections 17-27 apply to UNAs formed in the enacting state.
-The internal rules of UNAs formed in other jurisdictions are determined under Section 4(b).
-2. The member governance rights in Section 17 are default rules and can be modified by the UNA's governing principles.
-The UNA's governing principles could, for example, give the members greater (or lesser) voting rights than are set forth in this Section.
-There is one limitation on the authority to modify member approval rights.
-A UNA must always have at least two members.
-See Section 2(8).
-Therefore, the governing principles cannot specify that a UNA have one or no members.
-Derivation: Principle #26.
-SECTION 17.
-MEMBER VOTING; NOTICE OF MEETINGS; QUORUM REQUIREMENTS. (a) Unless an an unincorporated nonprofit association's governing principles otherwise provide: (1) Approval of a matter by members of an association requires an affirmative majority of the votes cast at a properly called member meeting at which a quorum is present.
-(2) Each member is entitled to one vote on each matter that must be approved by members.
+The internal rules of UNAs formed in other jurisdictions are determined under Section